About Us

 Penny’s career includes work at an interior design firm in New York City, in the budget department at Newport News Shipbuilding, and as a small business owner in Harrisonburg.

-In 2011, Penny became the Executive Director of The Heritage Museum, a role which allows her to apply her business background while challenging her creativity and comfort zone.
+In 2011, Penny became the Executive Director of the Harrisonburg-Rockingham Historical Society (now known as Rocktown History), a role which allows her to apply her business background while challenging her creativity and comfort zone.

 Penny and her husband have three young adult sons.
 As the family grew, it also moved six times up and down the east coast and abroad.
 Penny did not anticipate returning to her hometown, but is delighted to be back in the Valley and close to her Rockingham Roots.